Site Title Image

 As cool as Skyrim’s intro is, we’ve all played through it probably a dozen times at this point, and it’s very long.
 Selecting this option will start you just before exiting the cave outside of Helgen.

-To make up for lost XP and items that you would have acquired during the start, there will be a starter chest just outside where you can select some starting items for your adventure.
+To make up for lost XP and items that you would have acquired during the start, gear will be automatically added to your inventory depending on which class you choose.

 Otherwise, you may select no and just continue through the normal Skyrim intro.